Nostromos/what.lol/blog/2024-02-24-what-im-looking-for.md

 I've got a lot of experience with Typescript and *some* experience with Golang so I think I'd thrive in this space, depending on the role.
 I'm probably not the guy (right now) to architect a super large scale system, but I might be the guy to build you an API that devs love, or to help improve your CI/CD system, or figure out a faster/cheaper way to deploy and run Some of my most interesting projects were entirely backend focused - building a load balancer, my dinky little compiler, building a log monitoring system, and a kafka clone.

-## Skills & Accomplishments
+## Skills

+I worked at Datadog, Etsy, and Blue Apron.
+All were growing quickly.
+I'm comfortable with ambiguity and being mostly autonomous.
+I'm an excellent cross-functional communicator and consensus-builder, though I know when I can build on my own.
+I know how to manage a calendar, respond to emails, and stay on top of DMs.
+I do not post on slack all day.

+I'm an excellent learner - fast and smart.
+I don't just take notes, but also use spaced repetition, active recall, feynman technique, mind-mapping, and others to learn.

+**Languages, Libraries, Frameworks:** Javascript, Typescript, Golang, React, Next, Node, Django, Express, Jest, react-testing-library, Mocha, Storybook, shadcn/ui, Tailwind, HTML/CSS, Zod, MDX, Babel, SQL, clsx, bcrypt, use-debounce, Vitest
+**Cloud:** AWS (Lambda, EC2, SSM, SDK, API Gateway, S3, EventBridge, VPC Cloudwatch), DigitalOcean (Droplet VPS), Vercel, Supabase, GCP (Compute Engine, Cloud Storage, BigQuery, GKE, Cloud Run)
+**Other:** git/Github, Postgres, SQLite, MongoDB, Prisma, OpenAPI, zsh/Bash, REST API, CI/CD, Web Sockets, VSCode, Docker

 ## What I Want In My Next Team

 I want exposure to a live codebase.
 I'm sharp, I work hard, I learn quickly.
-I want to build but I'm just as happy fixing bugs.
-Ideally I get some mentorship and straight feedback from my team, but that's not necessary.
+I want to build of course, but I'm just as happy taking tickets and fixing bugs.
+I have no ego about this.
+Ideally, I get mentorship and straight feedback from my team but it's a balance.

 ## Ideal Work Conditions